leonorae/HereItIs/PAGE_TESTING.md

 ## 4. Add Event:

 ### Page Title
 Add Event:

 ### Page Description
-This page allows the user to create a new event and will prompt for event details.
+This page allows the user to create a new event page and will prompt for event details.
+Will have relevant text-boxes and selectors for adding values to each required field.

 ### Data needed to render the page
-- User details (username, name, email, location)
+- Current date/time (for checking that new event will be after current date)

 ### Link destinations for the page
-- link back to homepage
+- links back to homepage (either submitting or cancelling)

 ### List of tests for verifying the rendering of the page
 1. Test: